DylanPenney/AWS-Game-Builder-2024/README.md

-### Please Note: Live scoreboards will no longer updated as we have paused AWS billing on this project as there is no need for additional cost now hackathon has ended!
+### Please Note: As we have paused AWS billing on this project live scoreboards will no longer updated and the app can only be accessed through the instructions below.

 # Hold your horses!
 > "The **best** horse racing game ever, probably."\